brotSchimmelt/llm-eval/README.md

 - Compare model outputs to ground-truth answers using **exact match**, **ROUGE**, **BLEU**, **semantic similarity**, and **LLM-based** (GPT-style) criteria.
 - Use **live** models (local or remote) or **precomputed** responses.
-- Effortlessly upload your own custom dataset in CSV/JSON format or leverage built-in datasets.
+- Effortlessly upload your own custom dataset in CSV/JSON format.
+- Use local models served with Ollama or OpenAI compatible API endpoints.

 ![Screenshot](https://github.com/user-attachments/assets/b29a7b07-5f6e-48a4-8f16-421d2f2816ce)